YIOPTOFF2001/-YIOPTOFF2001-Underrepresented-demographic-groups-project/README.md

 Data Portfolio

-# Data Portfolio: Kaggle to pivot table in Excel.
+# Data Portfolio: Kaggle to pivot chart in Excel.

 # Table of contents